-In addition to the rigorous further development of Eppendorf’s organizational structure and the associated efficiency gains, the year under review focused on numerous waypoints intended to secure Eppendorf's future success.
+In addition to the further development of the company's organizational structure, the focus in the year under review was on numerous decisions that will ensure Eppendorf's future success.